DFHack/dfhack/README.rst

 :start:        Start running every X frames (df simulation ticks).
 Default: X=6000, which would be every 60 seconds at 100fps.
 :stop:         Stop running automatically.
 :sleep:        Must be followed by number X. Changes the timer to sleep X frames between runs.
 :watch R:      Start watching a race.
-R must be a valid race RAW id (ALPACA, BIRD_TURKEY, etc).
+R must be a valid race RAW id (ALPACA, BIRD_TURKEY, etc) or a list of ids seperated by spaces.
 :unwatch R:    Stop watching a race.
 The current target settings will be remembered (currently only until you save or quit the game).
 :forget R:     Stop watching a race and forget it's target settings.
 :list:          Print a list of watched races.